After watching the latest trailer of the Steve Jobs movie, I can’t wait to watch it.

-Right from the moment Apple was created, Steve Jobs’ vision was not to just sell computers – but to give every person the opportunity to improve their lives.
+Right from the moment, Apple was created, Steve Jobs’ vision was not to just sell computers – but to give every person the opportunity to improve their lives.

 However, having a strong sense of purpose magnifies your commitment to what you are doing even stronger.
-It becomes sort of a calling.
+It becomes a sort of a calling.

 Right from the beginning Jobs inspired his early employees to build things that their customers would love to own.
-He wanted the computer (Mac) to be an extension of the end user.
+He wanted the computer (Mac) to be an extension of the end-user.
 So, the customers can feel a stronger connection to the product.

-As a leader, it is imperative to have a stronger sense of Purpose.
+As a leader, it is imperative to have a stronger sense of purpose.
 Our companies must have an underlying sense of purpose.
 Being able to change our customers’ lives is more motivating than just showing profits on the balance sheet.
 People are more excited to work for a leader who imbibes that sense of purpose onto them.

-“But in the end, when I think about leadership, passion and attention to detail, I think back to the call I received from Steve Jobs on a Sunday morning in January.
+“But in the end, when I think about leadership, passion, and attention to detail, I think back to the call I received from Steve Jobs on a Sunday morning in January.
 It was a lesson I’ll never forget.
 CEOs should care about details.
 Even shades of yellow.
 On a Sunday.”